DenisCarriere/geocoder/README.rst

 `````````````````

 Using Google's reverse geocoding API, you are able to
-input a set of coordinates and geocode it's location.
+input a set of coordinates and geocode its location.

 .. code-block:: pycon